-The Corporation is also subject to the SEC Rule 15c3-3 which requires cash or qualified securities to be deposited into a special reserve bank account for the exclusive benefit of customers.
-As of June 30, 2018, the Corporation had \$1 million of cash and \$2.8 billion of U.S. Government securities segregated in the special reserve bank account.
+The Corporation is also subject to the SEC Rule 15c3-3 which requires, under certain circumstances, that cash or securities be deposited into a special reserve bank account for the exclusive benefit of customers.
+As of December 31, 2018, the Corporation had \$1 million of cash and \$2.1 billion of qualified securities segregated in a special reserve account for the exclusive benefit of customers.
+The qualified securities were received from securities purchased under resale agreements on the consolidated statement of financial condition.

 As a clearing and carrying broker/dealer and in accordance with SEC Rule 15c3-3, the Corporation computed a reserve requirement for the proprietary accounts of broker dealers (PAB).
-As of June 30, 2018, the Corporation had \$1 million of U.S. Government securities segregated in a special reserve bank account for such requirement.
+As of December 31, 2018, the Corporation had \$1 million of U.S. Government securities segregated in a special reserve bank account for such requirement.